croncagl/ML-potential-training---CP2K-LAMMPS-MACE/README.md

 		    ├── 0149/
 		    └── submit_2_00.sh
    ```
+3. Adjust the number of folders and configurations in the `copy_submit.py` script, then run it with:
+`$ python copy_submit.py`
-2. Adjust the number of folders and configurations in the `copy_submit.py` script, then use it.
-This puts a copy of the `orig_submit_0_00.sh` file in each of the folders of `sp_conf`, and adjusts the array numbers accordingly.
+4. This will put a copy of the `orig_submit_0_00.sh` file in each of the folders of `sp_conf`, and adjusts the array numbers accordingly.
 It also creates the `submit_all.sh` script.
+6. Run `submit_all.sh` script with
+`$ sbatch submit_all.sh`
-3. Use `bash submit_all.sh` script to launch all the single points at once.
+to launch all the single points at once.
 The single points are all launched on different nodes, there should be no issue with crashing due to memory problems.
-4. When all the SCF have been completed, use the `make_extended_mace.sh` script, also adjusting the number of folders, to automatically extract energy, coordinates, and forces from each configuration, and convert energies from Hartree to eV, and forces from Hartree/Bohr to eV/Angstrom.
+7. When all the SCF have been completed, use the `make_extended_mace.sh` script, also adjusting the number of folders, to automatically extract energy, coordinates, and forces from each configuration, and convert energies from Hartree to eV, and forces from Hartree/Bohr to eV/Angstrom.
 This file can be used as a training set, or added to the existing training set.
 > **Warning:** Pay attention to adjust the cell that is being used in all the files that require it: `sp.inp`, `select_configs.py`, `make_extended_mace.sh`